🚀 What’s Next.js and Why Should You Get Excited?

-Open your terminal and run:
+Open your terminal and run this command:

 npx create-next-app@latest

-cd my-nextjs-app
+cd my-awesome-app

-Now you’re inside your new Next.js project!
+Now you’re inside your shiny new Next.js project!

 npm install